Lawyers say FINRA lets brokers sanitize records of complaints

 OUT, OUT

-Brokers say that simply because clients allege misconduct such as civil fraud, or selling unsuitable securities, that does not mean their complaints should appear permanently in regulatory databases.
+Brokers say that simply because clients allege misconduct such as civil fraud, negligence or selling unsuitable securities, that doesn't mean their complaints should appear permanently in BrokerCheck and other databases.
 Some complaints, they say, are frivolous.

 Some brokers are outliers in pursuing expungements.
 The PIABA study cited one who requested expungement 40 times - and was granted relief by arbitration panels for 35 of the requests.